Many companies featured on Money advertise with us. Opinions are our own, but compensation and

 How to choose the right cruise ship cabin

-Stomach health is also a consideration.
-The lower and more central you are in the ship, the less the roll – and the lower your chance of motion sickness.
-You’ll also want to consider a cabin’s proximity to onboard amenities.
-If you plan to spend a lot of time in pools and on sun decks, a quick commute to those from your cabin may be desirable.
-(Conversely, if quietness is a priority, you may want to avoid busy, noisy areas such as those.)
+Stomach comfort is also a consideration.
+The lower and more central you are in the ship, the less the roll – and the lower the chance of motion sickness.
+You’ll also want to consider a cabin’s proximity to onboard amenities you plan on frequenting.
+(Conversely, if quietness is a priority, you may want to avoid busy, noisy areas.)

 Tips for selecting the best cruise for you

+• How you’ll prefer to spend your time.
 Ideally, the activities and amenities on a cruise should align with your interests.
-If you're a cruiser who likes spending a lot of time onboard, rather than in port, on-board daytime activities such as sports may be especially important to you.
-In addition, you may be more satisfied than most with an itinerary that has more days at sea than in port.
+If you're a cruiser who likes spending a lot of time onboard rather than in port, daytime activities such as sports may be especially important to you.
+In addition, you may be more satisfied than most with an itinerary that’s more at sea than in port.

-The largest cruise ships accommodate 5,000 passengers or more.
-While bigger vessels typically boast the most varied amenities and activities, their size can also lead to a noisier and more frenetic experience.
-Depending on your priorities, a smaller ship with a more relaxed vibe may suit you better, even if it lacks the pizzazz of a big boat.
+• Ship size.
+The largest cruise ships hold 5,000 passengers or more.
+While bigger vessels often boast the most varied amenities and activities, their size can lead to a noisier and more frenetic experience.
+Depending on your priorities, a smaller ship with a more relaxed vibe may suit you better, even if it lacks some of the pizzazz of a big boat.

-A commitment to cruising within a certain season will limit your choices of destination.
+• Time of year.
+A commitment to cruising within a specific season will limit your destination choices.
 In tropical regions, summer and fall can bring hurricanes.
-In many popular European cruise destinations, such as the Mediterranean, winter seas can bring choppier conditions – and of course cooler temperatures.
+On many popular European cruises, such as Mediterranean cruises, winter seas can bring choppier conditions and cooler temperatures.

-Some people care less about the food quality and variety on board a cruise ship.
-But if those attributes matter a lot to you, research the available dining options, along with user reviews of how timely and satisfying the meals were.
+• Food quality and variety.
+If food quality and variety matter a lot to you, we recommend you research the available dining options.
+Look into user reviews to assess how timely and satisfying the meals were during previous cruises.

 chevron-down